allenlinsh/xyz/content/discipline.md

 _Night_

-- `10:00 PM`: Stop working and do some journaling.
+- `11:00 PM`: Stop working and do some journaling.
-- `11:00 PM`: Go to bed.
+- `12:00 AM`: Go to bed.

 ---

 Some non-negotiable hard rules:

-- No social media before 9:00 AM.
+- No social media.
 - No meetings before 12:00 PM.
 - No scrolling on social media at any given time.
   - It is a tool for making money, not for entertainment.